-Will My Employer Know If I File Chapter 7 or 13 Bankruptcy in PA?
+Will My Employer Know if I File Bankruptcy in Pennsylvania?

 Filing for bankruptcy can be a scary process for many people.
 This is especially true for those who have never been part of one of these incredibly complex processes.
 Many people may worry they will lose everything they worked so hard to get, such as their employment.
 This fear stems from the belief their employers will be notified about their bankruptcy process, which may trigger their firing.
 However, your employer may notice you filed bankruptcy under specific circumstances.
 Our Pennsylvania bankruptcy attorneys at Young Marr & Associates invite you to keep reading as we discuss whether your employer may find out about your bankruptcy process.

 Can My Employer Find Out if I Filed Bankruptcy in Pennsylvania?

 Bankruptcy petitioners may be concerned with their filing.
 Many debtors fear their employers may find out about their bankruptcy.
 Furthermore, they fear there may be repercussions in their workplace because of their filing.
 While this may be a real concern for many, the truth is you should not be worried about your employer finding out about your bankruptcy case.

 Generally, your employer does not have to know you have filed for bankruptcy, the Chapter under which you filed, and the status of your case.
 While your bankruptcy information may be part of the public record, your employer most likely will not venture into the public record looking for your specific name and bankruptcy case.
 As a general rule, your employer does not need to be notified about your bankruptcy case.
 However, your employer could still find out about your bankruptcy depending on the circumstances of your case.